samohtaerg/samohtaerg.github.io/_posts/2021-09-14-variational-principles-and-riemannian-geometry:-a-hidden-connection-in-classical-mechanics.md

   - /2012/08/14/blog-post-1/
 ---
 ### **Can Riemannian Geometry be not about general relativity?**
 Riemannian geometry in general relativity?
 Sure, you've heard about that.
-It's the rockstar of mathematical physics, weaving together gravity and spacetime.
-But let me tell you a secret: Riemannian geometry isn't just the darling of general relativity—it’s lurking quietly in classical mechanics, too.
-Yes, Newton’s good ol’ mechanics has Riemannian geometry in its DNA.
+It's one of the coolest concept in mathematical physics, bridging the gravity and spacetime.
+However, Riemannian geometry isn't just the favorable in general relativity—it’s lurking quietly in classical mechanics, too.
+Yes, Newton’s mechanics has Riemannian geometry in its DNA.
 Let’s unpack this and see how it works.

 ---